octo-technology/tezos-academy/src/Chapters/ChapterMath/course.md

 # Chapter 4 : Math

+<dialog character="scientist">Hello rookie, I'm Dr Zod, I hope you didn't sleep during your Math class in the academy because you're gonna need it!
+Your ship needs at least 1.21 gigawatts to function properly.
+Battery packs are 0.16 gigawatts per unit.
+How many battery packs do you need?
+Seems easy, right?
+Well, no, because the system doesn't run floating point numbers, so... good luck with that!</dialog>

 LIGO offers three built-in numerical types:

 - _int_ are integers, such as 10, -6 and 0.